Check out our collection of photos and other images from the Mill Springs Battlefield in Kentucky.

 Across the road sits the 16.4 acre Mill Springs tract that the American Battlefield Trust saved in 2012.

 Satellite overhead view showing the 16.3 acre tract (in yellow) that we worked to save in 2012.
 Areas that have already been preserved are highlighted in green.

 American Battlefield Trust members walking the Mill Springs Battlefield.

 American Battlefield Trust Members at Mill Springs

 American Battlefield Trust members pause by a Confederate artillery piece during a tour of the Mill Springs battlefield.

 The Ravine at Mill Springs

-View of the ravine at the Mill Springs Battlefield.
+View of the ravine at Mill Springs Battlefield.
 Confederate forces seeking to attack the Union left march through this ravine.
-The Civil War Trust worked to save this section of the battlefield.
+The American Battlefield Trust worked to save this section of the battlefield.

 Commanding Generals at Mill Springs